 The interview study demonstrated that NEWS can work for healthcare staff outside acute hospitals, but in some services it is not straightforward to incorporate into routine clinical practice.
 A tailored approach to introducing NEWS to different settings may be helpful, and increase staff confidence in the tool.
 This could include guidance for staff based on evidence from similar services and patient groups to their own.

-We are still working on a review of systematic reviews of the early warning scores already in use inside hospitals, and an analysis of routinely collected data.
+We are still working on a review of systematic reviews of the early warning scores already in use in hospitals settings.

 Links and downloads